The West and the rest

 Traditional cultures centre around an idea of wisdom reflected in belief.
 Wisdom was a greater good than knowledge.
 If you studied the teachings of the great ancient prophets and philosophers, whether it was Buddha, Confucius, or Christ, you know all you need to know.2 Traditional cultures do not pursue new knowledge for the sake of it, for instance, by studying gravity to come up with a theory of gravity.
 Greek philosophy was different.
 Greek philosophers engaged in a rational and fundamental inquiry into the nature of reality and our knowledge and beliefs.
 It was a quest for knowledge rather than wisdom.

 From Christianity, the West inherited a claim on universalism.
 Christianity, like Islam, claims to represent the only universal truth that everyone should accept.
 Christianity, like Islam, also maintains that all people are equal.
-Everyone could either embrace or reject the only true religion so that there are only believers and non-believers.
+Everyone can either embrace or reject the only true religion, so there are only believers and non-believers.
 Non-believers may be inferior to believers, but that is due to their own choice.
-The West inherited the principle of equality from Christianity.
+The West thus inherited the principle of equality from Christianity.
+In the first few centuries, Christianity spread through individual conversions.
+Christianity promotes a message of personal salvation, and in this way, it planted the seeds of individualism in the West.

 Confucianism, Hinduism, and Buddhism do not claim to be the universal truth, while Judaism lacks missionary zeal.
 Equality was not the main concern for these religions either.
 Ideologies invented in the West like Liberalism and Socialism and prescriptions to organise societies promoted by the West like human rights, democracy, and free trade also came with passionate claims on universal truth.
 This kind of missionary zeal is not prevalent in other civilisations, except Islam.
 For instance, China and India do not demand other nations to copy their economic and social models.

 Christianity features a division between the profane and the spiritual.
-Jesus allegedly has said that his kingdom is not of this world.3 Hence a Christian does not need to challenge worldly authorities.
-And you should give back to Caesar what is Caesar’s, and to God what is God’s.4 And so, a Christian could pay Roman taxes.
+Jesus allegedly has said that his kingdom is not of this world (John 18:36).
+Hence a Christian does not need to challenge worldly authorities.
+And you should give back to Caesar what is Caesar’s, and to God what is God’s (Mark12:17).
+And so, a Christian could pay Roman taxes.
 This feature of Christianity made it possible to separate church and state so that in modern Western societies, all religions can be equal before the law.
 And, Christianity came with a powerful message of mercifulness and equality that appealed to the masses.

 These features allowed Christianity to spread within the Roman Empire without causing wars and uprisings.
 As a result, Roman authorities did not consistently view the new religion as the most urgent threat to the empire as there were barbarian invasions and rebellions to deal with.
 Periods of persecution thus alternated with periods of relative peace for the Christians.
 Christians believed the Creator to be a higher authority than the emperor, and they renounced the Roman gods, but they did not challenge Roman rule.
 The Jews did resist, and so Roman armies practically wiped them out.